soumya-m-k/markdown-tutorial/README.md

    ![Himalayas](https://t3.ftcdn.net/jpg/01/77/14/32/360_F_177143288_8yenhiFQr1zX6gi8QDK6zeaLztDgxtuw.jpg)

    - ## Tables
-     To create tables, use three  or more hyphens(---) to create each columns header and use pipes to seperate each column.
+     To create tables, use three  or more hyphens(---) to create each columns header and use pipes to separate each column.

    \|  Markdown \| HTML \|<br>
     \|---------------\|------\|<br>
      \| symbols \| tags \|<br>
      \| documentation \| web pages \|

-     **The renderes output look like this**
+     **The renders output look like this**

      |  Markdown | HTML |
      |---------------|------|